 You can record a recorder in Epiphan Live using the button(s) located in the Recorders section of the Dashboard interface.
-Note that the Recorders section only appears if a recorder has been added via the Admin panel (see Add a recorder for more information).
+Note that the Recorders section only appears if at least one recorder has been added via the Admin panel (see Add a recorder for more information).

-When a recorder is not being recorded, the recording button is gray in color and its timers is set to 00:00:00.
+When a recorder is not being recorded, the recording button is gray in color and its timer is set to 00:00:00.